-The Corporation recognizes and records the fair value of the liability for an asset retirement obligation in the period in which it is incurred and records a corresponding increase in the carrying value of the related asset using the present value of the estimated future cash outflows.
-The liability is subsequently adjusted for the passage of time, and the related asset is amortized using either the unit of production or the straight line method.
+The Corporation recognises and records the fair value of the liability for an asset retirement obligation in the period in which it is incurred and records a corresponding increase in the carrying value of the related asset using the present value of the estimated future cash outflows.
+The liability is subsequently adjusted for the passage of time, and the related asset is amortised using either the unit of production or the straight line method.
 The liability is also adjusted for the changes to the current market-based discount rate, long term inflation rates, or the amount or timing of the underlying cash flows needed to settle the obligation.

 The operations of the Corporation may be affected from time to time by changes in environmental regulations, including those for future rehabilitation and site restoration costs.
 Both the likelihood of new regulations and their overall effect upon the Corporation may vary from region to region and are not entirely predictable.
 The Corporation's policy is to meet standards set by relevant legislation, by application of technically proven and economically feasible measures.
-Environmental expenditures that relate to ongoing environmental and reclamation programs are charged against the statements of operations as incurred or capitalized and amortized depending upon their future economic benefits.
+Environmental expenditures that relate to ongoing environmental and reclamation programs are charged against the statements of operations as incurred or capitalised and amortised depending upon their future economic benefits.

-Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars, except share amounts) For the six month period ended December 31, 2013 and the year ended June 30, 2013
+Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars, except share amounts) Year ended December 31, 2014, six months ended December 31, 2013 and year ended June 30, 2013